tabularelf/CatspeakPlusPlus/README.md

 ## I have a problem with Catspeak++, where do I go to report it?
 If you are in the [GameMaker Kitchen Discord](https://discord.gg/gamemakerkitchen), please ask under `#tabular___misc`.
 I strongly prefer if Catspeak++ help is pushed over there.
 Otherwise please make an issue from the repo above, and I'll get back to you as soon as possible.

+## Are you working with Kat on this?
+lol no. This is for myself.